 Channel error (The event could not be got.
 Details=...)* Persistence error (

 ERRORlevel).
-These kind of errors tell about problems with the persistence backend: unable to connect or not existent folder (when the backend needs to have provisioned a container for that data, e.g. a folder in HDFS).
+These kind of errors tell about problems with the persistence backend: unable to connect or not existent entity (when the backend needs to have provisioned a container for that entity, e.g. entity-related tables in MySQL or CKAN).
 They are exclusively thrown by the sinks.
 Please observe Cygnus itself may solve the problem thanks to the channel-based failover mechanism of Flume, and the Flume Failover Sink Processor which switchs to a passive sink (if configured).

-Persistence error (Could not connect to the HDFS)* Streaming error (
+Persistence error (Could not connect to the MySQL server)

 Debug messages are labeled as Debug, with a logging level of

 DEBUG.
 Informational messages such as Cygnus version, transaction start/end and other are labeled as Informational, being

 ||For each configured Cygnus component (i.e.